More on discrete convexity: Graphs and digraphs

 In this case, $\cM(\cF(G))$ is in a one-to-one correspondence with $\cC_3(G)$.
 Recall that $V(G') = V(G)$ for each subgraph $G' \in \cF(G)$.
 Hence, $G'$ consists of a cycle $C \in \cC_3(G)$ and several isolated vertices from $V(G) \setminus V(C)$.

-Given a non-ternary subgraph $G''$ of $G$ such that $V(G'') = V(G)$ and $G''$ contains a (not necessarily induced) ternary cycle $C \in \cC_3(G)$, one can delete an edge $e \in V(G'') \setminus V(C)$ such that the reduced graph still contains $C$ unless $G'' = C$. by Lemma \ref{WH}, family $\cF(G)$ is weakly hereditary.
-Obviously, it is not hereditary, since deleting an edge might destroy all ternary cycles of $G''$.
+Given a non-ternary subgraph $G''$ of $G$ such that $V(G'') = V(G)$ and $G''$ contains a (not necessarily induced) ternary cycle $C \in \cC_3(G)$, one can delete an edge $e \in V(G'') \setminus V(C)$ such that the reduced graph still contains $C$ unless $G'' = C$.
+By Lemma \ref{WH}, family $\cF(G)$ is weakly hereditary.
+Obviously, it is not hereditary, since deleting an edge might destroy all cycles in $G''$ of length multiple of 3.